bryo13/in-packet-2/README.md

+#NOTE
+1. pcap is required.
+2. sudo previledges in debian based systems (havent tested in windows or mac)
+3. To improve code so as not to hard-code the interface to check as a parameter in the pcap.OpenLive method

 # in-packet-2
 Watches the computers interfaces and logs external IP.
 The watcher file watches to see if the log file is updated via a html page